 My longer-term view for USD is that it is going to depreciate.
 In the mid- to longer-term, the Fed will want the USD to depreciate to make US goods and services more competitive.
 In the short-term, the USD has fallen very quickly and significantly from its peak in March.
 I am not sure if the USD is oversold at the moment.

 Sam: We are not in the business of forecasting short term market movements, but I have a colleague that came up with the term "Dollar Smile".
 One scenario where the USD will strengthen at the start of financial crisis, when there is a flight to safety.
 The other scenario is when the US economy is doing well and it will appreciate.
-Currently there are some questions posed about the viability of USD being the reserve currency of the global economy, and there is some shift to safe haven currencies like Japanese Yen and even Singapore dollars.
+Currently there are some questions posed about the viability of USD being the reserve currency of the global economy, and there is some shift to safe haven currencies like Japanese Yen and even Singapore dollar.